-Compensation Element Description Compensation Objectives Reward Performance Attract and Retain Align with Shareholders Base Salary • Fixed level of compensation Annual Variable Cash Incentive Awards • Performance-based cash incentives rewards Company and individual performance \checkmark Time-Vesting Restricted Stock or Restricted Stock Units • Long-term equity award, with three-year vesting \checkmark \checkmark Performance- and Time- Vesting Restricted Stock • Rewards Company performance; new awards with three-year vesting, in addition to performance criteria V \checkmark Stock Options • Rewards Company performance above a threshold.
-For example, our CEO's sole annual equity award is in the form of stock options.
-V \checkmark Health, Welfare & Retirement Plans 401(k) Savings Plan Employee Stock Purchase Plan Deferred Compensation Plan N N N \checkmark Stock Ownership Guidelines, Anti- Hedging Policy, Anti- Pledging Policy and Claw-Back Policy Compensation risk mitigators V
+Comp ensation Obj ectives Compensation Element Description Reward Performance Attract and Retain Align with Shareholders Base Salary Fixed level of compensation ✓ Annual Variable Cash Incentive Awards Performance-based cash incentives rewards Company and individual performance ✓ √ ✓ Time-Vesting Restricted Stock or Restricted Stock Units Long-term equity award, with three-year vesting ✓ ✓ Performance- and Time-Vesting Restricted Stock Rewards Company performance; new awards with three-year vesting, in addition to performance criteria ✓ ✓ ✓ Stock Options Rewards Company performance above a threshold.
+For example, our CEO's sole annual equity award is in the form of stock options. ✓ ✓ ✓ Health, Welfare & Retirement Plans 401(k) Savings Plan Employee Stock Purchase Plan Deferred Compensation Plan √ √ √ ✓ Stock Ownership Guidelines, Anti- Hedging Policy, Anti-Pledging Policy and Claw-Back Policy Compensation risk mitigators ✓

-The Compensation Committee determines the amounts of each element and the aggregate compensation for our Named Executive Officers, without using any specific formula or attempt to satisfy any specific ratio for compensation among our Named Executive Officers; however, the differences in the aggregate compensation between our CEO and our other Named Executive Officers reflect the individual responsibilities with respect to their respective positions, experience in the applicable role, and experience in the wholesale distribution industry.
+The Compensation Committee determines the amounts of each element and the aggregate compensation for our Named Executive Officers, without using any specific formula or attempting to satisfy any specific ratio for compensation among our Named Executive Officers; however, the differences in the aggregate compensation between our CEO and our other Named Executive Officers reflect the individual responsibilities with respect to their respective positions, experience in the applicable role and experience in the wholesale distribution industry.

-In determining compensation for our CEO, the Compensation Committee considers the amount of compensation he actually receives in cash.
+In determining compensation for our CEO, the Compensation Committee considers the amount of compensation he receives in cash versus equity.
 A large portion of our CEO's compensation is in the form of stock options, which are valued at the time of grant using the Black-Scholes model, despite that this form of compensation may never result in value for our CEO.
 As a result, there can be a significant difference between what is reported as our CEO's total compensation for a given year and what he actually receives.

 The Compensation Committee regularly reviews benchmarking and market surveys in order to ensure that our compensation is competitive with that of our peers.
+The Compensation Committee also considers analysis and benchmarking by third parties, such as ISS and Equilar and the different peer groups each firm uses for comparative purposes in order to gain a better understanding of compensation practices and trends in the market.

 The Compensation Committee views the components of compensation as related, but distinct, and therefore regularly reevaluates the appropriate mix of elements, including the appropriate targets for incentive awards.
 The Compensation Committee also relies on the independent expertise compiled from the general knowledge, experience and good judgment of its members, both with regard to competitive compensation levels and the relative success that our Company has achieved.
 From time to time, the Compensation Committee may also retain a compensation consultant and relies on information provided by the Compensation Committee's compensation consultants.
-During fiscal 2014, our Compensation Committee used a compensation consultant, as discussed in last year's proxy statement, to design and evaluate all of the elements of our executive compensation was approved by 96.8% of shareholders voting at last year's annual meeting.
-We have not made any material changes to the Named Executive Officers' employment agreements this fiscal year.
-During fiscal 2015, we did not use a compensation consultant to determine any director's or executive's compensation.
+During fiscal 2014, our Compensation Committee used a compensation consultant, as discussed in our 2014 proxy statement, to design and evaluate all of the elements of our executive compensation for our Named Executive Officers' three-year employment agreements.
+Our executive compensation was approved by 98.15% of shareholders voting at last year's annual meeting.
+We have not made any material design changes to the Named Executive Officers' employment agreements this fiscal year.
+During fiscal 2016, we did not use a compensation consultant to determine any director's or executive's compensation.